surveysolutions/docs/content/headquarters/config/aws-setup/index.md

 Region=us-east-1 # replace with your region
 ```

-Restart windows image for changes to take effect.
+Restart Windows image for changes to take effect.

-Survey solutions will create folder with configured tenant name where it will store binary data for interviews.
+Survey Solutions will create folder with configured tenant name where it will store the binary data for the interviews.